The pantingly Europhile

 But there is a further twist.
 The two areas the EU wants to put taxes on, banking and air traffic, would hit the UK particularly hard.
 Financial services are the UK's largest export industry, with net exports (ie exports minus imports) of £33bn last year, more if you add in associated professional services.
 We are by far the world's largest net exporter of such services.
 We are also home to the largest international airport, Heathrow, and the largest international air hub.
 More people fly in and out of London than any other place on Earth.

-* Fortunately, Germany is home to Europe's number two international airport, Frankfurt, and has a huge (though less export-oriented) banking system.
+So you might want to ponder why the EU should choose those two industries as its first targets for direct taxes.* Fortunately, Germany is home to Europe's number two international airport, Frankfurt, and has a huge (though less export-oriented) banking system.
 So we have Europe's other paymaster shooting alongside us.

-* Well, you'll have to do it on your own, as there is no way the Independent will let McRae state the obvious: the EU bureaucracy is dominated by French officials who have a long and successful history of presenting policies specifically crafted to favour narrow French interests as being communautaire.
+Independent will let McRae state the obvious: the EU bureaucracy is dominated by French officials who have a long and successful history of presenting policies specifically crafted to favour narrow French interests as being

 No comments: